redgeneLauren/HTMLcourse-sample/Content/Chapter1HTMLStructureFacts.md

     - Tags are used to mark the start and end of an HTML element.

+    - HTML `elements` are used to describe the structure of the page.

      - Tags consists of an open angle bracket `<`, followed by an `element name` and a closing angle bracket `/>`.

     - HTML code is made up of characters that live <u>inside</u> angled brackets `< >` these are called the `HTML elements`.